imbal/vex/README.md

 By default, `vex init name` creates a repository with a `/name` directory inside.

 (Note: `vex undo`/`vex redo` will undo `vex init`, but leave the `/.vex` directory intact)

+You can create a git backed repo with `vex init --git`, or `vex git:init`.
+The latter command creates a bare, empty git repository, but the first one will include settings files inside the first commit. `vex git:init` also defaults to a checkout prefix of `/` and a branch called `master`. `vex init --git` uses the same defaults as `vex init`, a prefix that matches the name of the working directory, and a branch called `latest`.

 ### Undoing changes